dalaoplan/DLCN/README.md

-## 📌 Introduction

-**Happy-rPPG Toolkit** is designed to facilitate the research and evaluation of rPPG signal extraction methods in challenging **night-time dynamic lighting** environments.
-It integrates:

-- A novel dataset: **DCLN**
-- Multiple state-of-the-art rPPG algorithms
-- A modular, reproducible pipeline for training, validation, and cross-dataset testing

 ## 🧠 Dataset: DCLN

 **DCLN (Dynamic-lighting Conditions at Night)** is a dataset collected specifically for rPPG signal evaluation under complex lighting environments.